Build your Lyrat ESP32 Internet Radio

 The board tries to play the radio stations.
 That doesn't always have to work.
 The chip icon on the radio station button shows the status of the radio station.
 A green or red chip means that the radio station can played or not played on the board.
 With a black chip icon, there is no result yet.

 How does it work?

 The React-Native app uses the free web service https://www.radio-browser.info/ as a database for the radio stations.
 Thanks a lot for this!

 It is also possible that the board establishes a bluetooth connection to a speaker or headphones.
-I want to finish that by summer 2021.
+But that is actually not implemented.
 You may also be interested in my other internet project: Arduino ESP32 DS18B20 Temperature Logger and App